 How absurd are negative interest rates?

-Two weeks ago in Denmark, news spread about the first person to get a business loan and get paid by the bank to do so.
-Eva Christiansen, and entrepreneur earns about 1$ a month from a business loan she took out to grow her business.
+I read a news story back in 2015 that in Denmark a person was able to get a business loan and get paid by the bank to do so.
+Entrepreneur Eva Christiansen earns about 1$ a month from a business loan she took out to grow her business.
 Let that sink in for a few minutes.
-She took out a loan, and instead of paying interest to the bank, gets paid interest each month just for taking the bank’s money.
+She took out a loan, and instead of paying interest to the bank, she gets paid interest each month just for taking the bank’s money.
 What a great deal.
 Where do I sign up for one of these loans?
 If you are interested in what type of business she is running, that makes the story even better.

 If you are asking the question of why would the bank pay this woman money each month to take their money, you wouldn’t be alone.
 I’m fairly certain that it has nothing to do with the type of business she runs, but it is mind-boggling to understand why a bank would pay someone to borrow money.
 Unless of course, you understood what was happening in Europe with interest rates.

 Comparative bond yields

 Sovereign bonds are bonds issued by a country to fund their government’s expenditures.
 Each country has its own bonds and they all have different rates according to their creditworthiness and ability to pay the interest payments and repay the principal.

 The US 10 year Treasury is yielding around 2.09%.
 German 10-year sovereign bonds are yielding around 0.347%.
 Why would anyone invest in German bonds at 0.347%, with all the European debt problems, the potential for a breakup, as well as the potential conflict with their neighbor Russia, when they could get 2.09% in the US?
 While this difference seems like a large gap to bridge, it has been narrowing.